-Wind-Energy Bylaws/Ordinances detail specific height and setbacks requirements for wind-energy systems and provide identified areas in which people are allowed to put up wind-energy turbines either by right or through a special permit.
+Wind-Energy Bylaws/Ordinances detail specific height and setbacks requirements for windenergy systems and provide identified areas in which people are allowed to put up wind-energy turbines either by right or through a special permit.
 This provides an easier, quicker and less costly method than obtaining a zoning variance.
 In communities that do not have wind-energy bylaws/ordinances, a person might need to get a zoning variance to build their wind-energy turbine.
-The following is a list of communities within the Montachusett Region that have Wind-Energy Bylaws/Ordinances: Ashburnham, Ashby, Athol, Clinton, Fitchburg, Gardner, Groton, Lunenburg and Winchendon.